entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

 **Plugin descriptor.yaml**

     image: "entando/my-image:1.0.0" # The Docker image used to create the plugin
-    deploymentBaseName: "myplugin" # The base name to assign to the pods that have to be created in Kubernetes
+    deploymentBaseName: "myplugin" # The base name to assign to pods that have to be created in Kubernetes
     dbms: "postgresql" # The DBMS the plugin will use
     roles: # The roles the plugin will expose in Keycloak
       - "task-list"